rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-dotnet.md

 ### Receiving

-That's it for our publisher.
-Our consumer is pushed messages from RabbitMQ, so unlike the publisher which publishes a single message, we'll keep it running to listen for messages and print them out.
+As for the consumer, it is pushed messages from RabbitMQ.
+So unlike the publisher which publishes a single message, we'll keep the consumer running continuously to listen for messages and print them out.

 <div class="diagram">
   <img src="/img/tutorials/receiving.png" alt="[|||] -> (C)" height="100" />